Dejounte Murray NBA Playoffs Player Props: Hawks vs. Celtics

 Dejounte Murray Insights vs. the Celtics

+- The Celtics are the fourth-best defensive squad in the league, allowing 111.4 points per game.

-- The Celtics are the 18th-ranked squad in the NBA, allowing 44 rebounds per game.
+- The Celtics are the 18th-ranked team in the league, giving up 44 rebounds per game.

-- In terms of assists, the Celtics have given up 23.1 per contest, second in the NBA.
+- Looking at assists, the Celtics are second in the NBA, giving up 23.1 per contest.

-- The Celtics allow 11.6 made 3-pointers per game, fifth-ranked in the NBA.
+- In terms of 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.

 Dejounte Murray vs. the Celtics